-MailerQ supports multiple database platforms: MySQL(5.5+), MariaDB(5.5+), PostgreSQL(9.1+) and SQLite3.
+MailerQ supports multiple database platforms.
+Currently, we support MySQL(5.5+), MariaDB(5.5+), PostgreSQL(9.1+) and SQLite3 databases.
 The SQLite database is by far the simplest to set up because it does not require a server process to run.
 All you need is the "sqlite3" library to be installed on your system.
-Although it is the simplest to set up, we advise you to not use an SQLite database in production, because it makes scaling up MailerQ a lot more difficult.

-The other database systems, MySQL, MariaDB and PostgreSQL, take a little more effort, but they are not too difficult to configure either.
-This is the most future-proof, since it can be easily scaled or shared between instances.
-If you already have such a database server running, you only have to create a new database and put the address, login and password to that database in MailerQ's configuration file.
-MailerQ will do the rest: the tables will be created and filled with the settings that you enter via the management console.
+The other database systems, MySQL, MariaDB and PostgreSQL, take a little more effort, but are not too difficult to install either.
+You only need to create the database and put the login and password in the MailerQ configuration file.
+MailerQ does the rest and creates all tables.

-Only one variable has to be set in the config file to connect to a database: the "database-address" variable:
+Only one variable has to be set in the config file to connect to a database: the "database" variable:

 From a performance perspective it does not really matter which database engine you choose to use.
 MailerQ periodically copies all settings from the database to main memory, and uses this in-memory cache for lookups.
 No realtime queries are executed, and no connections are kept open to the database in between these reloads.
 The speed of the database does therefore not have to be a factor in choosing the most appropriate engine.
 It is better to choose a database that you feel most comfortable with.
 Do you already use MySQL databases?
 Then it is best to use it for MailerQ too.
 Do you run a single MailerQ instance, and does data not have to be shared amongst multiple MailerQ instances?
 Then the SQLite database is sufficient.

-MailerQ makes use of client libraries on your system to connect to the database.
+MailerQ makes use of client libraries to connect to the database.
 To connect to a MySQL or MariaDB database, you must make sure that either libmysqlclient or libmariadbclient is installed on your system.
-For PostgreSQL connections libpq has to be installed, and libsqlite3 is needed for SQLite3 databases.
+For PostgreSql connections libpq has to be installed, and libsqlite3 is needed for SQLite3 databases.
 If these libraries are not available on the system, it is not possible to connect to the database.

-As we mentioned, the database is not used for real time queries.
+As we wrote, the database is not used for real time queries.
 Instead, all data is periodically copied into main memory.
-This ensures that the speed of the database is never a limiting factor in your mail deliveries, or that a slow query slows down your email deliveries.
+This ensures that the speed of the database is never a limitting factor in your mail deliveries.